-Whether you are seeking internships or changing careers talk about projects in the job interview to demonstrate:
+Whether you are seeking internships or looking for new jobs talk about projects in the job interview to demonstrate:

 – areas of career interest